iGamingWire

 The brief

-Entain has confirmed a strategic investment transaction in which EMMA Capital will acquire a 20 percent stake in the operator's Central and Eastern European joint venture for €425 million.
-The transaction values the total CEE business at €2.2 billion and will increase EMMA Capital's ownership stake in the venture from 22.5 percent to 42.5 percent, establishing it as the largest shareholder in the regional operation.
+Entain has completed a significant capital transaction in its Central and Eastern European operations, agreeing to divest a 20 percent stake in the CEE joint venture to existing partner EMMA Capital for €425 million.
+The transaction values the entire CEE business at €2.2 billion, reflecting the strategic importance of the region to Entain's portfolio.
+Following the deal, EMMA Capital's ownership stake in the venture increases from 22.5 percent to 42.5 percent, cementing its position as a major stakeholder in one of Europe's fastest-growing gaming markets.

 Original report